Dimanaux/programming-thoughts/README.md

     return 0;
 }
 ```
 Is it an object-oriented program written in C?
 No, it is procedural program written in Java.
-You create UserService and put tons of long methods there.
+In the majority of our projects we create UserService and put tons of long methods there.
+UserService has no state, it is just a namespace for our procedures.
+User has no behaviour, it is data structure (or record, or associative array).
+They are not objects.